 - 1. Follow the procedure in before working inside your computer

 - 2. Remove the SD memory card

 - 3. Remove the base cover

 - 4. Disconnect the battery cable from the connector on the system board

 - 5. Remove the WLAN

+- 6. Remove the hard drive assembly

-- 1. Open the latch and disconnect the display cable from the system board [1]. - 2.
+- 1. Peel off the tape securing the wireless antenna from the system board [1]. - 2.
 Unroute the display cable from the routing guides on the palmrest and keyboard assembly [2]. - 3.
-Peel off the tape securing the wireless antenna from the system board [3].
+Unroute the display cable from the routing guides on the palmrest and keyboard assembly [3, 4].

-- 4. Remove the five (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [1]. - 5.
-Lift the palmrest and keyboard assembly at an angle [2].
+4. Remove the four (M2.5x6) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly.

-6. Lift the hinges and remove the palmrest and keyboard assembly off the display assembly [1, 2].
+- 5. Lift the palmrest and keyboard assembly at an angle. - 6.
+Slide and remove the palmrest and keyboard assembly off the display assembly.